 Australian wines used to enjoy zero-duty treatment under a free trade pact between Beijing and Canberra ratified in 2015.
 Canberra is now seeking redress from the World Trade Organization as it contests Beijing’s sanctions against its wines and other exports.

 Meanwhile, Australian barley and other agricultural products face tariffs of up to 80.5%, after Beijing concluded in May 2020 that China’s annual import of A$2 billion worth of such cereal grain from Australia as animal fodder and beer and beverage ingredient put Chinese farmers at a disadvantage due to Canberra’s supposed “rampant trade subsidies.”

-Recent price surges of iron ore, which represents the bulk of Australia’s exports to China, have helped to offset slumps across other categories and pushed the total value of exports to China in May up 55.4% to US$13.6 billion.
+Still, recent price surges of iron ore, which represents the bulk of Australia’s exports to China, have helped offset slumps across other categories and pushed the total value of exports to China in May up 55.4% to US$13.6 billion.

 The final quarter of 2020 was also a blowout season for American coal exporters when Chinese power plants were told to boycott Australian mined coal and tap other nations’ supplies.

 A power shortage at the time caused China’s imports of American coking and thermal coal to soar more than sevenfold over the previous quarter.
 The momentum lasted well into the first quarter of this year, with monthly average imports hovering at around 280,000 tons, according to Xinhua which cited data from China Customs.

 Altogether China imported US$73.59 billion worth of goods from the US in the first five months of 2021, up a whopping 59.8%.
 Australia’s corresponding total stood at US$62.37 billion, up 33.3%, the latest data from the General Administration of Customs show.